Olayemi-cloud/jh24993_EMATM0048---Python-Project/README.md

 3. Exploratory Data Analysis: Statistics – mean, median, range & standard deviation.
 Visualise relationships using bar charts, health maps, sentimental analysis.
 4. Visualisation: Using libraries like Matplotlib, Seaborn, Plotly to create correlation heatmaps, word clouds, bar charts
 5. Summary and Conclusion: The analysis showed the trend of author engagement, sentiment changes over time and the connection between post scores and comments, highlighting the need for more accurate prediction models.

+### Library used –
+1. Praw –  This library was used to access Reddit API to extract data.
+Installed by typing “pip install praw” on the anaconda prompt.
+2. Pandas – Used for data analysis and manipulations of the data set
+3. Seaborn – Used for statistical data visualization in collaboration with Matplotlib.
+4. Matplotlib.pyplot – For creating visuals, bar chart, histogram, doughnut charts etc
+5. Sklearn(scikit-learn) – Machine learning library used for regression.
+6. Arrow – Handled the date for more accurate precision, installed via "pip install arrow"

 ### Modules used:
 1. From collections – collections.Counter (for counting the frequency of an item on a list)